ioannisGiak89/fsa-authorities/README.md

 #### compare

-Compare 2 or more food hygiene rating distributions of two or more authorities
+Compare food hygiene rating distributions of two or more authorities

 | Flags        | Shorthand   | Description